 - Hauptschule – Vocational Courses, and Academic Courses taught at a slower pace; combining school with apprenticeship training.

 - Realschule – Vocational and Academic Courses which lead to part-time vocational schools and higher vocational schools.
+Students can progress to either a Gymnasium to take the Abitur, attend a Fachoberschule (technical upper school) or they can begin an apprenticeship.

 - Gymnasium – The Gymnasium leads to a diploma called the Abitur and prepares students for university study or for a dual academic and vocational credential.
 Students have the option to attend a Technical Gymnasium, leading to combination of academic and vocational skills.